MrDanielHarka/football-calendar/README.md

 1. Events can be sorted with the dropdown menu, to filter for `played`, `scheduled` or `all` games.
 2. Details of one particular event can be accessed by selecting one of the calendar cards.
-3. Navigation happens using the menu on the top of the different pages.
+3. Navigation happens using the menu on the top.
 It's possible to go back to the home page or to log in if the visitor is an admin.

 Registration is not allowed as only the maintainers should have permission to add, delete or reset events, but the username `admin` and the password `@dm1n` can be used for testing purposes for now.